-From our IVF fertility clinics in Cambridge, Colchester, and Norwich, embryo freezing treatment can help you to keep your options open for the future.
+From our IVF fertility clinics in Cambridge, Colchester, Norwich and Wickford, embryo freezing treatment can help you to keep your options open for the future.

 If you are facing medical treatment that could compromise your fertility, embryo freezing allows you to still have the option of having a child of your own in the future.